-Let’s not rush our intention setting for the new year.
+There’s no such thing as a wrong time to begin intention setting for the new year!
 Let’s start now, allowing ample time to ruminate over what we’ve learned in 2020, what brought us joy in the hardest days, what we’d do differently if we had the opportunity, and how we might show gratitude for the experiences that grew us to this point.

 Intention Setting vs Goals vs Resolutions